 Gulf University for Science and Technology (GUST) began its journey in 2002 as Kuwait’s first private university.
 Its campus is situated on Masjid Al Aqsa Street in the Mubarak Al-Abdullah area.
 GUST has about 170 academic staff, many of whom come from outside Kuwait.
 Its total enrollment stands at around 4,000, including 400-plus international students.
 It is one of the top 60 universities in the Arab region, according to the international university rankings firm Quacquarelli Symonds (QS) Limited.

-Among the bachelor’s programs at this cheap university in Kuwait, five are offered through the College of Arts & Sciences and six through the College of Business Administration.
+Among the bachelor’s programs, five are offered through the College of Arts & Sciences and six through the College of Business Administration.
 The latter college also offers a Master of Business Administration (MBA) program.
 The university has been in a strategic partnership with the University of Missouri–St. Louis (UMSL) since its birth.
 A bunch of its students are awarded summer scholarships at UMSL and George Washington University every year.

 We hope that this article on cheap universities in Kuwait was helpful.
 If you are interested in studying abroad, check out the Study in Kuwait and Available Programs for International Students for more informative articles.